plugin-icon

 Event posters

-GigRoute Events includes poster functionality for promoting events visually.
+GigRoute Events includes poster functionality for visually promoting events.
 You can use individual event posters or one global poster across the site.

 Poster settings include: